Written by Dr. Emily R. Thornton, PhD, LCADC , Last Updated: November 4, 2025

 The certification process always involves fulfilling experience and education requirements and then passing a final exam.

-But while certification through the IC&RC, NAADAC, and local organizations is often voluntary, their credentials are held in high regard by the counseling community.
+While certification through the IC&RC, NAADAC, and local organizations is often voluntary, their credentials are highly regarded by the counseling community.
 In fact, many states integrate IC&RC and NAADAC standards into their own laws, and all states rely on exams from one or both agencies to test new counselors.

 National certification by itself, though, does not usually grant the authority to practice.
 Anywhere that a state government agency is in place to regulate the profession, you have to hold state-issued credentials, even if you’re already certified through a non-government professional association.